doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Events:
   Type    Reason     Age   From               Message
   ----    ------     ----  ----               -------
-  Normal  Scheduled  15s   default-scheduler  Successfully assigned default/nginx2 to k3d-stg-server-0
+  Normal  Scheduled  99s   default-scheduler  Successfully assigned default/nginx2 to k3d-use-reg-mirror-server-0
-  Normal  Pulling    15s   kubelet            Pulling image "nginx:stable" Normal  Pulled     13s   kubelet            Successfully pulled image "nginx:stable" in 2.071247033s (2.071251882s including waiting)
+  Normal  Pulling    99s   kubelet            Pulling image "nginx:stable" Normal  Pulled     97s   kubelet            Successfully pulled image "nginx:stable" in 1.891618745s (1.891624164s including waiting)
-  Normal  Created    13s   kubelet            Created container nginx2 Normal  Started    13s   kubelet            Started container nginx2
+  Normal  Created    97s   kubelet            Created container nginx2 Normal  Started    97s   kubelet            Started container nginx2
 ```

+Yup!
 This time its 2 seconds!
 What happened?

 The container runtime pulled the image from the local registry mirror.

 ![Clusters pull public images from a local registry mirror](./6-pulls-from-local-registry-mirror.drawio.svg)

+Here's what happened exactly:

+![Sequence Diagram showing Pull public image from local registry mirror](./7-seq-pull-public-image-local-registry-hit.drawio.svg)

+1. Fetch the OCI Image Manifest.
+Containerd makes a HEAD request to the registry mirror at `/v2/library/nginx/manifests/stable?ns=docker.io` for `nginx:stable`.
+1. Mirror responds with the sha256 digest of the Image Manifest.
+1. Is the image already present on the host?
+Containerd compares the sha256 digest in the response to the digest for `nginx:stable` stored locally.
+1. Yup, its already present.
+Job done!

+---

-Since the image already exists in the Registry Mirror, only one HEAD request to Dockerhub was required to pull the manifest.
+Since `nginx:stable` already exists in the Registry Mirror, only one HEAD request to Dockerhub was required to pull the manifest.

-Containerd compared the manifest, layers and configuration against those it had by verifying the checksums.

-It determined that nothing had changed.
+The manifest's sha256 digest is all that's needed to determine that nothing had changed.
 All of the required layers and configuration already exist in our local Registry Mirror.

-![Sequence Diagram showing Pull public image from local registry mirror](./7-seq-pull-public-image-local-registry-hit.drawio.svg)
+The result is faster pulls.
+There are fewer requests to Dockerhub and we get lower latency on requests for manifest and layer downloads from the local Registry Mirror.

 ### Some Pros And Cons Of Pulling Public Images Through Your Own OCI Registry